Skip to main content

 • confirming compliance with applicable federal, state, and local laws and regulations

-Reporting: written procedures for reporting the results of the QC file reviews, including
+Reporting: written procedures for reporting the results of the QC file reviews, including:

-• the method of monthly reporting of review findings
+• the method of monthly reporting of review findings,

-• identifying critical components to be included in the reports
+• identifying critical components to be included in the reports,

-• distributing summary-level findings to senior management
+• distributing summary-level findings to management,

 • maintaining accurate and detailed records of the results of the lender’s QC reviews